jonlpersson/ed-latimore/site/_posts/2023-02-09-38-quotes-from-kobe-bryant-s-mamba-mentality.md

 The mindset tips are top-notch and are useful for both athletes and non-athletes alike.
 However, I thought the real gems were insights into learning, dealing with people, and physical training.
 In particular, a lot of what he discusses about being a competitive basketball player is highly applicable to boxing as well.

-Here are 38 Kobe Bryant Quotes from The Mamba Mentality.&nbsp;
+Here are 38 Kobe Bryant Quotes from The Mamba Mentality.

-## 38 Mamba Mentality Quotes&nbsp;
+## 38 Mamba Mentality Quotes

 ## Learning